-ENTER THE BOTS
+ENTER THE CHATBOTS

-The artificial intelligence software that has propelled the bots to life is improving exponentially.
-Even if the technology for them to have the exact outcome in conversation with individuals online can be a bit unpredictable to say the least.
-Though bots aren’t fully matured they are still of considerable use and benefit to us.
-Travel bots, shopping bots and news bots can be found now on all major websites and services and currently offer taking the mundane out of a lot of the tasks we do daily.
+The artificial intelligence software that has propelled the chatbots to life is improving exponentially.
+Even if the technology for them to have the exact outcome in conversation with individuals online can be a bit unpredictable.
+Though chatbots aren’t fully matured they are still of considerable use and benefit to us.
+Travel bots, shopping bots and news bots can be found now on all major websites and services.
+They currently offer taking the mundane out of a lot of the tasks we do daily.

 We can expect both their use and their ability to learn only to upgrade.
 As their natural language processing ability improves in a world increasingly being powered by automation, machine learning and cognitive computing.
 We can expect to see many organisations to have an army of bots deployed to do many of the low level tasks within the workplace as companies start to explore and enter the ever encompassing world of A.I.